PrivacySunny/DashBoard_/README.md

 ## Start the Project ##

--- start installing with packages
+- start installing with packages
 ## npm install
--- run the web site
+- run the web site
 ## npm run dev

-# This is Dashboard
+# This is Site
 -   https://dash-board-ten-eta.vercel.app/

+# INFO

 - All components are pixel perfect in design, except a few minor unnoticible places.
 - Adding a new assessment updates state and shows the assessment in the list.